MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 - Granular implementations of security controls, like role-based access control assignments or firewall rules, introduce configuration complexity and sensitivity, increasing the chance for misconfiguration.
 Mitigating this potential reliability impact by using broad rules erodes all three Zero Trust architecture principles.

-:::image type="icon" source="../_images/trade-off.svg"::: **Old software versions.** The Security pillar encourages a "get current, stay current" approach to vendor security patches.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Old software versions.
+The Security pillar encourages a "get current, stay current" approach to vendor security patches.

 - Applying security patches or software updates can potentially disrupt the target component, causing unavailability during the software change.
 Delaying or avoiding patching might avoid the potential reliability risks, but it leaves the system unprotected against evolving threats.